Allegations about adults who work with children

 Pathway 1: A clear disclosure of harm such as physical or sexual abuse:

 - Contact the Single Point of Advice (SPOA).
-If it is out of hours, contact the Emergency Duty Service on 01273 335906 or 01273 335905
+If it is out of hours, contact the Emergency Duty Service on or 01273 335 905

-- LADO to take forward for oversight of employer’s internal investigation - A Children’s Social Care assessment could result in:
+- ask LADO to take forward for oversight of employer’s internal investigation - A Children’s Social Care assessment could result in:

 - transfer to long-term Children’s Social Care team

-- LADO should be updated on the outcome of the disciplinary process
+- LADO should be updated on the outcome of the disciplinary process.

 Pathway 2: A general concern, e.g. conduct or behaviour: